 Hearing voices?
-Guest poster Varda offers 4 ways a mother can help “green” her children.
+Varda offers 4 ways a mother can help “green” her children.

 And that’s the point of this article: the importance of the values you give over to your children cannot be underestimated.
 When you show your child how to wash dishes so that the least amounts of soap and water are used, this is a life lesson for your child.
 (Your voice stays with your child for life.
 Your daughters and sons will always hear your voice saying, “I didn’t know you owned shares in Mekorot [a water infrastructure company in Israel],” or, “So now you own stock in the soap factory?”’)

-Here are some of the most basic lessons a mother can teach:
+The most basic green lessons a mother can teach:

 1. Help your child understand that unplugging electric appliances and turning off lights when they are not in use saves energy.

 2. Running taps are a no-no. Tell kids not to allow the tap to run as they brush their teeth, water plants, wash the car, or wash the dishes.
 Every bit of water that goes down the drain is gone for good.
 Teach children to plan water usage and to remain alert when using water sources.